|Home | About | People | Undergraduate | MA | PhD | Research | Courses | Fieldwork | News & Events|

 126 American Sign Language III.
 The third in this series of classes focuses on the development of complicated conversational skills and the expansion of various conversational strategies in ASL.
 Includes basic rules of grammar, fingerspelling, and cultural behaviors of the Deaf community to expand students' exposure to the language and culture of the Deaf community.
 Prerequisite: CD124 and 125 or equivalent.
 Fall/Spring.
 Lipsky

 130 Topics in Early Childhood Education.
 Focus on one or more central topics in early childhood education (e.g., emergent literacy); offers a field-based experience in an early childhood classroom or program.
 Recommended for those wishing to work with young children and interested in early development.
 Prerequisite: CD1, PSY 1 or consent.
-Faculty
+Members of the department

 139 The Neighborhood Context of Child and Family Well-being.
 Neighborhoods figure centrally in the lives of children, youth, and families because they shape daily activities, social interactions, and access to opportunities and resources that support thriving.
 This course focuses on the variety of ways neighborhoods contribute to child and family well-being, for better or worse, such as, the extent of crime and violence and access to institutions such as high quality schools.
 The course also considers current and potential neighborhood-based policies meant to eliminate inequities based on neighborhood residence, inequities often rooted in larger social forces such as economic and racial segregation.
 Leventhal